 Trope: Trapped in a Gas Station

 It was a dark and stormy night.
-And parolee Mary (Vanessa Grasse) is starting her job as an attendant in a remote 24-hour gas station.
-The trouble is, she’s traumatized for having set her serial killer ex-boyfriend on fire, and not surprisingly, her PTSD is affecting her grasp on reality.
-And as the night unfolds, has her boyfriend escaped prison, or is she suffering from delusions?
+Parolee Mary (Vanessa Grasse) is starting her job as an attendant in a remote 24-hour gas station.
+Complicating issues, she is traumatized for having set her serial killer ex-boyfriend on fire.
+Not surprisingly, her PTSD is affecting her grasp on reality.
+As the night unfolds, has her boyfriend escaped prison, or is she suffering from delusions?
 This movie is all about the gas station setting and is very clever in how they manage to use the sets to evocative effect.

 The Ringmaster (a.k.a.
 Finale) (2019)